CBIGR/SUBATOMIC/README.md

 # SUBATOMIC:	SUbgraph BAsed mulTi-OMIcs Clustering
-The subgraph based multi-omics clustering (SUBATOMIC) pipeline is a module inference and annotation framework to integrate and cluster networks into functional modules.
+The subgraph based multi-omics clustering (SUBATOMIC) framework is a methodology to integrate, cluster and annotate networks into functional modules.
-Interaction networks can be of any interaction type and contain directed or directed edges such as TF-target networks, miRNA-target networks or protein-protein interaction networks as long as they have a common set of shared nodes.
+Interaction networks can be of any interaction type and contain directed or directed edges such as transcription factor-target networks, miRNA-target networks or protein-protein interaction networks as long as they have a common set of shared nodes.
 SUBATOMIC first integrates all networks into one prior network and decomposes it into two- and three-node subgraphs using ISMAGS.
-The resulting subgraphs are further categorized according to their type (ALL, COM, COR, COP, CIR, FBU, FB2U) and clustered into modules using the hyper edge clustering algorithm SCHype.
+The resulting subgraphs are further categorized according to their type (ALL, COM, COR, COP, CIR, FBU, FB2U) and clustered into modules using the hyperedge clustering algorithm SCHype.
 The resulting modules contain a high density of subgraphs and are further characterized with the functional enrichment method GOATOOLS.
-Relation with regulators and other modules were derived in a superview step summarizing interaction shared between modules and regulators pointing at them.
+Connections in between modules as well as between modules and regulators are statistically investigated to preserve the larger network context.
+Static modules can be further integrated with condition-specific expression data to study dynamic modules.

 ![**Example directed acyclic graph (DAG) for pipeline run with 3 cores**](figures/dag_example_tree_cores.svg "Example DAG for pipeline run with 3 cores")

 ## How to run SUBATOMIC: Toy example
-Calculating modules for the integrated network published in the paper takes a lot of compute power and space.
-We therefore sampled down the inital network to create a smaller toy example for *H. sapiens* that can be used as a test example.
+We created a small toy example for *H. sapiens* that can computationally be run more efficiently.

 ### Dependencies
 Make sure all dependencies are installed and ready to use.
-The version number of python packages should be seen as recommendation, since the pipeline might also work with slightly different versions.
+The version number of python packages should be seen as recommendations, since the pipeline might also work with slightly different versions.

 - Python >3.6